Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Arnold Hague's "The Allied Convoy System" gives 38 ships in this convoy.

-Transcribed from several documents received from Tony Cooper - His source: Public Records Office, Kew.
+Transcribed from original documents received from Tony Cooper (Advance Sailing Telegram) - His source: Public Records Office, Kew.

 Further details have been added with the help of: